antonpichka/library_architecture_mvvm_modify/package/README.md

 - - When inheriting, we also inherit:
 - - - 'ListModel'
 - - - 'ModelRepository'
-- - - 'ModelWNamedWNamedWNamedIterator' if exists
+- - - 'ModelTTNamed[TTNamed]TTNamedTTIterator' if exists
+- - - - [] - if available
+- - - - First 'TT', this is a 'Where'
+- - - - Second 'TT' this is a 'From'
+- - - - Third 'TT' this is a 'Parameter/Parameters'
+- - - - Fourth 'TT' it's just the end
 - Methods names:
 - - Get:
 - - - get(Named)(WhereNamed)[FromNamed][ParameterNamed]: